kevinding0218/InterviewDocuments/Q and A/System Design/Stars/TCP vs UDP.md

 #### Cons of TCP (HTTP2)
 - tcp was doing way too much for us that we don't really need this level of thing with http 2 specifically.
 - HTTP2  we have this idea of streams right?  the packets are packaged into its own applic layer seven packet that has an id called stream id or say okay, i'm sending a GET or POST request tag it with stream number 7 whatever, so you can send three requests at the same time however to the tcp layer this is just data this is just garbage data it doesn't know that, oh this is stream 1 this is stream stream 7 this stream.
-What would happen is if stream 9 packets received successfully but stream 8 and 7 was not for some reason the server will actually pause and say hey i received this packet but the sequence because they are labeled with the sequences right this i don't receive this or this i'm gonna wait for you to send all the stuff because oh i i receive back packet let's say packet number nine is like stream number nine is
+What would happen is if stream 9 packets received successfully but stream 8 and 7 was not for some reason the server will actually pause and say hey i don't receive this or this i'm gonna wait for you to send all the stuff. that's the biggest problem with tcp when it comes to hdb2 because guess what this is an independent request why the heck are you waiting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMjY1MDM2OCwtMTM0NzA5NTkwLC02ND
+eyJoaXN0b3J5IjpbMTM5NjE1MTA2NiwtMTM0NzA5NTkwLC02ND
 Q0NjI2MDIsMTcyMzM2Njk0XX0=
 -->